-Filing claims in civil court requires a variety of fees to be paid.
+Filing claims in civil court requires payment of a variety of fees.
 Fees vary depending on the value of the civil case.
-In district court, civil filing fees range from \$25 for a claim up to \$600 to \$150 for a claim over \$10,000.
-In circuit and probate court, civil filing fees are \$150.
+In district court, civil filing fees range from \$25 for a claim of up to \$600 to \$150 for a claim of over \$10,000.
+In circuit and probate courts, civil filing fees are \$150.
 A portion of filing fee revenue is transmitted to the state and deposited into the Civil Filing Fee Fund.